Mental health therapy

 Cognitive behavioural therapy (CBT) is a family of talking therapies based on the idea that our thoughts, emotions and behaviours are interconnected and impact how we feel and what we do.
 Cognitive behavioural therapy can help to change unhelpful thoughts and behaviours, helping people cope with, or overcome, various problems.
 Cognitive behavioural therapy is a goal-focussed and active treatment, where you will work with your therapist to create tasks and challenges to complete at home.
 These tasks are designed to help you make the most progress during therapy.

-Counselling for depression
+Person-centred experiential counselling for depression

 Couples therapy for depression